hugdora/aws-grc-projects/Policy_Risk_Register_Project/Cloud_Security_Policy.md

 ### 6.4 Public Access & Guardrails
 - **S3 Block Public Access** must be enabled at the account level.
 - Any exceptions must be documented, risk-assessed, and approved by the CISO.
-- AWS Config rules must enforce “no public S3 buckets” and “no unencrypted RDS/EBS volumes.”
+- AWS Config rules must enforce “no public S3 buckets”, “no unencrypted RDS/EBS volumes”, and  “no unencrypted S3 buckets”

 ### 6.5 Logging & Monitoring
 - AWS CloudTrail and Config must log all encryption-related changes (e.g., disabling bucket encryption, key deletion).
 - Security Hub must be enabled to continuously check encryption compliance.
 - Non-compliant resources must trigger alerts in SIEM (e.g., QRadar).

 ## 7. Logging, Monitoring & Detection